Our National Committee

 Esther Anatolitis, Co-Chair

-Editor of Meanjin Esther Anatolitis is one of Australia’s leading advocates for the arts and active civic engagement.
-She is a member of the National Gallery of Australia Governing Council, holds an honorary associate professorship at RMIT School of Art, and heads strategic consultancy Test Pattern – whose values are art, tenacity and democracy.
+Esther Anatolitis is one of Australia’s leading advocates for the arts and active civic engagement.
+She is 2022-2025 Editor of Meanjin, a member of the National Gallery of Australia Governing Council, holds an honorary associate professorship at RMIT School of Art, and heads strategic consultancy Test Pattern – whose values are art, tenacity and democracy.

 Esther’s commitment to an Australian republic dates back to the 1999 referendum where her grassroots campaign work included moderating a raucous artists’ debate at Parramatta Rd’s long-lost Side On jazz bar.
 More recently she’s been a member of the Australian Republic Movement’s Victorian Branch Council.
-Esther’s book Place, Practice, Politics was published in 2022, and her edited collection Essays that Changed Australia: Meanjin 1940 to today is due out in November.
+Esther’s book Place, Practice, Politics was published in 2022, her edited collection Essays that Changed Australia: Meanjin 1940 to today in 2024, and her latest book When Australia Became a Republic in 2025.

 Jack Archer, ACT Convenor